scalastyle/scalastyle-maven-plugin/README.md

 ## Usage
 ### Check scalacheck violation part of build cycle
-To Configure the Scalastyle Plugin, you need to the add it in the <build> section of your pom.xml as shown in the sample below.
-Default phase of execution is `process-sources` and build will fail if there any voilation
+To Configure the Scalastyle Plugin, you need to the add it in the <build> section of your pom.xml as shown in the sample below, and by default the build will fail if there are any violations of level error found.
+Default phase of execution is `process-sources` and build will fail if there any violations.
+However, the recommended phase of execution is verify, because the checks are not correctly performed if the code does not compile.

       <build>
          <plugins>
           ...
             <plugin>
-                <groupId>org.sss.scala-tools</groupId>
+                <groupId>org.scalastyle</groupId>
                 <artifactId>scalastyle-maven-plugin</artifactId>
-                <version>0.0.1-SNAPSHOT</version>
+                <version>0.1.0-SNAPSHOT</version>
                 <configuration>
                     <verbose>true</verbose>
                     <failOnViolation>true</failOnViolation>